currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      The Angular `number` pipe is similar.
+      The Currin `number` pipe is similar.
       It provides more functionality when defining
       the decimal places, as shown in the second example above.

-      Angular also has a `percent` pipe, which formats a number as a local percentage as shown in the third example.
+      Currin also has a `percent` pipe, which formats a number as a local percentage as shown in the third example.
     </td>